octopus-network/octopus-docs/src/en/validator/guide.md

 Before we even get started, let's lay out what we are going to do over the course of this tutorial.
 We will:

-1. Generate your Appchain account
+1. Generate your Appchain validator account
-2. Set up your Appchain validator node
+2. Deploy your Appchain validator node
 3. Set Session Keys
-4. Stake your OCT as Appchain validator
+4. Stake your OCT